bridgedb/bridgedb.github.io/README.md

 These mappings are provided for genes, proteins, genetic variants, metabolites, and metabolic reactions.
 BridgeDb includes a Java library that provides an API for programmatic access.

-NEWS: Find the latest tutorials on BridgeDb in the FAIR-plus cookbook developed by the FAIR-plus Project [here](/pages/tutorials_workflows.html) .
+NEWS: Find the latest tutorials on BridgeDb in the FAIR-plus cookbook [here](/pages/tutorials_workflows.html) .

 <table border="0">
   <tr border="0">